Washington-University/HCPpipelines/README.md

 *StudyFolder*

-The setting of the `StudyFolder` variable at the top of this script should be verified or edited.
+The setting of the `StudyFolder` variable near the top of this script should be verified or edited.
 This variable should contain the path to a directory that will contain data for all subjects in subdirectories named for each of the subject IDs.